 About Vision Maker Media

 With funding from the Corporation for Public Broadcasting (CPB), Vision Maker Media's Public Media Content Fund awards support to projects with a Native American theme and significant Native involvement that ultimately benefits the entire public media community.
-Vision Maker Media, a nonprofit 501(c)(3) empowers and engages Native People to tell stories. visionmakermedia.org
+Vision Maker Media, a nonprofit 501(c)(3) empowers and engages Native People in telling stories. visionmakermedia.org

 About The American Archive of Public Broadcasting